See a profile of Thomas Doherty in Life Coach Magazine.

-Thomas Doherty, Psy.D. is a clinical and environmental psychologist based in Portland, Oregon, USA with multiple publications on nature-based therapies, the restorative effects of outdoor experiences, and the mental health impacts of climate change.
-His groundbreaking paper “The Psychological Impacts of Global Climate Change” co-authored with Susan Clayton, has been cited over 600 times.
-Dr. Doherty is a fellow of the American Psychological Association (APA), Past President of the Society for Environmental, Population and Conservation Psychology, a past member of the APA Task force on Global Climate Change and the Founding Editor of the journal Ecopsychology.
+Thomas Doherty, Psy.D. is a clinical and environmental psychologist based in Portland, Oregon and one of the most experienced climate-conscious therapists in the US.
+He has multiple publications and his groundbreaking paper “The Psychological Impacts of Global Climate Change,” co-authored with Susan Clayton, has been cited nearly 900 times.
+Dr. Doherty is a fellow of the American Psychological Association (APA), Past President of the Society for Environmental, Population and Conservation Psychology, a member of the original APA Task Force on Global Climate Change, and Founding Editor of the journal Ecopsychology.
 He also founded and directed the Ecopsychology Certificate program at Lewis & Clark Graduate School, where he educated mental health counselors and therapists in outdoor and nature-based therapies.
-Dr. Doherty is unique in that he combines experiences providing outdoor therapy, practicing as a licensed clinical psychologist, and being a social science scholar and researcher.
 Dr. Doherty has directed and run his own therapy and counseling practice, Sustainable Self, since 2004.

 “Early in my career, I realized that issues regarding the natural environment were important for mental health and therapy disciplines, and I have held space for this for many years, as the general public and the professions have caught up.

-In my consultation work, I draw on a wealth of my unique personal experiences, from my working-class upbringing in Western New York, to my classics focused education at Columbia University, and my early career work as a professional fisherman in Alaska, a river guide in the Grand Canyon, and youth leader on a therapeutic wagon train travelling the American West with inner city teens.
-I integrate my doctoral training in mindfulness meditation and behavioral medicine at the UMass medical School, and dissertation research on treating anxiety and depression in cardiac rehabilitation patients.
-I also reflect on my formative research experiences with noted environmental psychology scholars on the American Psychological Association’s first Climate Change Task Force and with the founding of the Ecopsychology journal.”— Thomas Doherty, Psy.D.
+In my consultation work, I draw on a wealth of personal experiences, from my working-class upbringing in Western New York, to my early career work as a professional fisherman in Alaska, river guide in Grand Canyon, and counselor on a therapeutic wagon train traveling the American West with inner city teens.
+I integrate my dissertation research in health psychology, treating anxiety and depression in cardiac rehabilitation patients, and also my training in mindfulness meditation and behavioral medicine at the UMass Medical School.
+My formative research experiences were with noted environmental psychology scholars on the American Psychological Association’s first Climate Change Task Force, and as founding editor of the Ecopsychology journal.”— Thomas Doherty, Psy.D.

 Harper, N. & Doherty T. J. (2020) An Introduction to Outdoor Therapies in N. J. Harper & W. W. Dobud (Eds.).
 Outdoor Therapies: An Introduction to Practices, Possibilities, and Critical Perspectives.
 New York: Routledge.